 - Kitchen: Clean the doorknobs, refrigerator, and drawer handles in your home

 - Towels: If you use cloth hand towels in the bathroom and kitchen, change them once or twice a day or use paper towels in the flu and cold season.

 - Controls: Wipe the control panel for your HVAC, your alarm, and all your light plates

 - Lamps: Sanitize the knobs and switches on lamps that get used daily

-- Toys: Clean your children’s plastic and rubber toys, get rid of porous toys.
+- Toys: Clean your children’s plastic and rubber toys, and get rid of porous toys.
 Never use rubber ducks in the tub!
-They get water inside and breed a crazy amount of germs and bacteria.
+They get water inside and breed a huge amount of germs and bacteria.

 - Garbage: Wash your hands after touching waste cans and garbage cans

 - Mail: Clean your mailbox handle/door and the mail slot on your front door.
 The postal carrier touches many things.

 5 Simple Ways to Keep Your Couch Clean